-21.0 Revised: All county agencies will use modular furniture, standardized where feasible, when cost benefit analysis supports its use and funding is available to create open and flexible workspaces.
+21.0 All county agencies will use modular furniture, standardized where feasible, to create open and flexible workspaces.
 The County shall pursue space design that results in moving people not furniture whenever possible.
 Future flexibility in reuse and workspace reconfigurations will be considered during the procurement process.
 Use of secondary market furniture and surplus standardized modular furniture is encouraged to meet sustainability and financial stewardship goals and to reduce waste.